The USS Bear and the Greely party

 (Fort Conger)

-The Bear and the 2 other rescue ships that went with it, the “Thetis” and the “Alert” didn’t managed to get through until June 22, 1884 when they found that out of the original 25 members of the Greely party, only 6 remained.
-The others had died from either starvation, hypothermia and in the case of a certain Private Henry, a gunshot to the head after being sentence to death by Greely.
+The Bear and the 2 other rescue ships that went with it, the “Thetis” and the “Alert” didn’t manage to get through until June 22, 1884, when they found that out of the original 25 members of the Greely party, only 6 remained.
+The others had died from either starvation, hypothermia, and in the case of a certain Private Henry, a gunshot to the head after being sentenced to death by Greely.

-Upon returning to civilisation the parties story quickly became famous across the country and the survivors were classed as heros.
-This positive reception was short lived though as accusations of cannibalism started to pop up concerning the crews survival, as it would have been near impossible to hunt, fish or gather enough food for even the 6 of them to survive.
+Upon returning to civilization the party’s story quickly became famous across the country and the survivors were classed as heroes.
+This positive reception was short-lived though as accusations of cannibalism started to pop up concerning the crew’s survival, as it would have been near impossible to hunt, fish, or gather enough food for even the 6 of them to survive.